Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Introduction

 \section{Introduction}

 The rapid advancement of generative artificial intelligence (GenAI) in recent years has significantly shifted the tech industry's focus toward the development of powerful tools such as large language models (LLMs).

-Used for applications ranging from conversational chats to content generation~\cite{hoang2019efficient,nakano2021webgpt}, LLMs have become an essential tool in the digital landscape.
-Notable examples of foundational LLMs and their applications include OpenAI's GPT-4~\cite{chatgpt-models}, which is used in applications such as ChatGPT~\cite{chatgpt}, Google's Gemini~\cite{geminiteam2023gemini}, which is integrated in various Google services for enhanced user interactions and AI-driven features~\cite{gemini}, and Meta's LLaMA~\cite{touvron2023llama}, which is used in both research and commercial applications for diverse language understanding and content generation tasks.
+LLMs are now widely used for tasks such as conversational AI, content generation, and scientific research~\cite{hoang2019efficient,nakano2021webgpt,chatgpt-models,touvron2023LLaMA}.
+Their adoption reflects a broader shift in AI towards large-scale language understanding.

-The rapid adoption and widespread use of these models in fields ranging from customer service to scientific research highlight the intense competition among tech companies and research institutions to develop the most advanced LLMs.
-While this competition drives performance improvements, it is heavily dependent on the collection of large amounts of data~\cite{wang2023data}.
+The widespread use of LLMs has intensified competition to improve model performance, which relies on the collection of vast amounts of data~\cite{wang2023data}.

 To achieve these improvements, LLMs are primarily trained on open-source datasets obtained from various sources using methods such as synthetic data generation and web scraping~\cite{nikolenko2021synthetic,khder2021web}.
-The type of data collected may include books, code, academic papers, and medical records~\cite{arstechnica_youtube_ai_training,gao2020pile,achiam2023gpt,touvron2023llama}.
-The methods employed for data collection raise significant privacy and ethical concerns~\cite{neel2023privacy,yao2024survey}, primarily regarding the inclusion of personally identifiable information (PII)~\cite{lukas2023analyzing} and copyright-protected content, whose inclusion is illegal, violating privacy and intellectual property rights~\cite{rahman2023beyond,wu2024unveiling,arstechnica_youtube_ai_training}.
+The type of data collected includes books, code, academic papers, and medical records~\cite{arstechnica_youtube_ai_training,gao2020pile,achiam2023gpt,touvron2023LLaMA}.
+The methods employed for data collection raise significant privacy and ethical concerns~\cite{neel2023privacy,yao2024survey}, primarily regarding the inclusion of personally identifiable information (PII)~\cite{lukas2023analyzing} and copyright-protected content~\cite{rahman2023beyond,wu2024unveiling,arstechnica_youtube_ai_training}.

-Awareness regarding these privacy and ethical issues has increased as a result of legal conflicts and the lack of transparency regarding the data collection process~\cite{achiam2023gpt,meta_llama3,reid2024gemini}.
-The lawsuit between The New York Times and OpenAI~\cite{nyt_openai_microsoft_lawsuit}, as well as other lawsuits~\cite{nyt_sarah_silverman_lawsuit,wired_battle_over_books3}, highlight the critical need for mechanisms aimed at detecting such violations of privacy and intellectual property, and more specifically, identifying the data used to train LLMs~\cite{maini2024llm}.
-Such detection can be challenging, and several techniques have been proposed for detecting LLMs' pretraining data.
-Methods such as sentence-level membership inference attacks (MIAs) and paragraph-level MIAs are designed to determine whether a specific text was part of a model's training dataset~\cite{hu2022membership,carlini2022membership}.